LsAntonio/60daysofudacity/README.md

 __What I learn:__
 Today I decided to continue with the experiments from the last project.
 This time, I added four extra queries: cumulative sum, random sum, logarithm sum and standard deviation.
 After running the experiments, I noticed that using the cumulative query, one can approximate the real query on the data base with little entries.
 However, increasing the entries, will also increase the gap between the queries.
 This is also true for the random sum and logarithm sum queries.
 On the contrary, the standard deviation query, acts in the same fashion as the mean query.
 Where with more data, the results will better approximate.
 This help me to understand that, not all queries behave in the same ways.
 Therefore, when applying global privacy, one must careful consider the used mechanisms. _See notebook for day 10_
 ![](plots/figure_10d.png)

+# DAY 11 [18.3%] | 60
+* Finished final project for Lesson 5: Create a Differentially Private Query.
+* Recap from Lesson 5.

+__What I learn:__
+Global and local privacy are two types of privacy mechanism which can be implemented.
+I think that, in the case of deep learning, one could be more inclined to use global privacy, since it only affects the outputs of the model.
+In contrast, with local privacy, one must change the data.
+This process could be expensive in some settings.
+For example, with many images.
+However I think that local privacy can be applied in the context of machine learning, when cost of transforming the data is low. _See notebook for day 11_